darka/darka-blog-src/content/posts/python-enum-comparison.md

 ...
 >>> MyEnum.BAR.value == MyEnum.BAZ.value
 False
->>> MyEnum.BAR == MyEnum.BAZ
+>>> MyEnum.BAR is MyEnum.BAZ
 False
 {{< /highlight >}}

 This ensures all values are different, but means we can no longer store anything useful as a value.
 In some cases (as in the original example) we may want to keep the values around rather than replace them with `auto()`.
-If some of the values are the same, the equality behaviour described above may not be what we want.
+If some of the values are the same, the identity comparison behaviour described above may not be what we want.

 There is a way to work around this by storing the value as extra attribute on an enumeration.